vinhs0/firebase-web/README.md

 Right now, the KAI reply is simply the selected option's `rationale`.
 That behavior is defined in `getAiMessages()`.

-If you need different KAI responses by condition, bank, or answer pattern, the place to extend is `getAiMessages(questionId, optionId)` in [public/experiment-content.js](/C:/Users/Vinh%20Tran/Desktop/firebase_web/public/experiment-content.js:350).

 ### Bank assignment

 Random bank assignment happens in `initializeParticipantSession()` inside [public/app.js](/C:/Users/Vinh%20Tran/Desktop/firebase_web/public/app.js:206).
 The app currently chooses randomly from `Object.keys(experimentContent.questionBanks)`.